15 Small Studio Apartment Decorating Ideas That Feel Bigger

 Making This Work in Your Studio

+Personal details like city map posters or a favorite plush character placed against the shelf base make the space feel truly inhabited rather than generically decorated.
 For best results, use a shelving unit at least 60 inches tall.
 Shorter units don’t create enough visual boundary to feel like a real zone separator.
 A 4×4 Kallax at full height with a mix of open and closed storage hits the sweet spot between openness and privacy.

 Earthy Tones and Eclectic Layering With an Art-Lover’s Eye

-The Monet Poster Trick
+The Monet Poster Trick Worth Knowing

 Candlelit Warmth and a Full-Length Mirror That Opens Up a Narrow Space

-The Mirror Is the MVP Here
+The Mirror Is Doing the Most Important Work Here

-A full-length mirror sits between the sofa and the media console, and it’s doing the most important design work in the entire room.
-It reflects candlelight, bounces warmth from every light source, and makes this narrow space read as considerably wider.
+A full-length mirror positioned between the sofa and the media console reflects candlelight, bounces warmth from every light source, and makes a narrow space read as considerably wider.
+Mirrors in small studios aren’t a cliché.
+They’re structural.
+But placement is everything.

 Want This Atmosphere?
-Here’s the Recipe
+Here’s the Simple Recipe

-• Combine a warm pendant light, table lamps, and two or three lit candles in the evening
+• Add two or three lit candles in the evening

 How to Let Natural Light Do the Heavy Lifting in a Studio Layout

-A low platform bed with a walnut frame sits against one wall, dressed simply in white linen with terracotta and deep red throw pillows.
-A replica of Hokusai’s The Great Wave hangs above it, bold and perfectly scaled.
-A deep navy shag rug anchors the bed area.
+A low platform bed with a walnut frame dressed in white linen with terracotta and deep red throw pillows.
+A replica of Hokusai’s The Great Wave hanging above it, bold and perfectly scaled.
+A deep navy shag rug anchoring the bed area.
+On the opposite side, a sage green sofa, a small black oval coffee table, a Persian-style rug, and two large plants adding organic softness without claiming much floor space.

-The Pink Curtain Trick Photographers Already Know
+The Pink Curtain Trick Photographers Already Use

-The Power of Knowing When to Stop
+Knowing When to Stop Adding Things

 A Tiny NYC Studio That Proves a Rose-Gold Mirror Can Change Everything

-Why Leaning Beats Hanging
+Why Leaning Beats Hanging for Renters

 Scandinavian Minimalism That Packs a Full Apartment Into One Room